ipfs/ipfs-docs/docs/install/ipfs-desktop.md

 :::warning
 When installing IPFS Desktop using an AppImage executable, you will not have access to the command-line `ipfs` commands.
 This limitation is due to how AppImages work and how they containerize their processes.

-If you are sure that you do not need to use the command-line `ipfs` commands, then go ahead and install the AppImage.
-However, if you are not sure, then you're probably better off installing IPFS using the [deb installer ↑](#install-with-deb)
+If you are certain that you do not need to use the command-line `ipfs` commands, then go ahead and install the AppImage.
+Otherwise, consider using the [deb installer ↑](#install-with-deb)
 :::

 1. Download the latest `.AppImage` package from the [IPFS Desktop GitHub repository](https://github.com/ipfs/ipfs-desktop#linuxfreebsd).